WRDE-LD: News operation

-With the switch to NBC, WRDE launched a news department—consisting of half-hour evening newscasts at 6:00 and 11:00 p.m.
+With the switch to NBC, WRDE launched a news department—consisting of half-hour evening newscasts at 6:00 and 11:00 pm.

 In 2016, the station added a 5 p.m. newscast, WRDE News Live at 5, anchored by Anne Imanuel and Mark Edwards.

 Prior to WBOC's acquisition, the station's newscasts were anchored by staff in Little Rock, Arkansas at the studios of the Independent News Network.
 From Spring 2019 to Fall 2019, WRDE simulcast WBOC's 6 and 11 p.m. newscasts while a new news operation was built.

 On October 30, 2019, WRDE launched its newscasts anchored from studios in Milton, Delaware and directed from WBOC's facilities in Salisbury, Maryland.
 In the fall of 2021, newscasts on WRDE were expanded to morning and mid-day.
-Currently, the news airs at 5, 6 and 11 a.m. and 5:30, 6 and 11 p.m. on weekdays, and 6 and 11 p.m. on weekends.
+Currently, the news airs at 5, 6 and 11 a.m. and 5, 6 and 11 p.m. on weekdays, and 6 and 11 p.m. on weekends.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-WRDE Coast TV is also rebroadcast as channel 31.3 from WBOC-LD, which is co-sited with WRUE-LD at the Laurel tower, and 31.4 from WSJZ-LD, which broadcasts from a tower at Millsboro, Delaware.
+WRDE-LD is also rebroadcast as channel 31.3 from WBOC-LD, which is co-sited with WRUE-LD at the Laurel tower, and 31.4 from WSJZ-LD, which broadcasts from a tower at Millsboro, Delaware.